abhineetraj1/chatbot/README.md

 # Chatbot

 A chatbot is software that simulates human-like conversations with users via text messages on chat.
-Its key task is to help users by providing answers to their questions.
+It's key task is to help users by providing answers to their questions.

 ## Demo